 Correctness.
 The correctness of Step 2 follows from Lemma 2.2.
-The objective of Step 4 is to collect those among the neighbors of vertex v, which are not adjacent to all the vertices in V(G) - N[v]; Lemma 4.1, given below, establishes the correctness of the condition used in Step 4 to locate these vertices.
+The objective of Step 4 is to locate among the neighbors of v those which are not adjacent to at least one vertex in V(G) - N[v] and to mark the representatives of the co-components of G[N(v)] to which these vertices belong; Lemma 4.1, given below, establishes the correctness of the condition used in Step 4 to locate these vertices.